More than Mozart

 Carl Philipp Emanuel Bach (1714 - 1788)

-In late Baroque, that is until about 1750, the clarinet could not be seriously used on the on hand, and on the other there were no clarinet players except for a few travelling virtuosos.
-As result the known composers did not write for clarinet.
+Until late Baroque, that is until about 1750, the clarinet could not be seriously used on the one hand, and on the other there were no clarinet players except for a few travelling virtuosos.
+So most well known composers did not write for clarinet.
 But already Händel (aka George Frederic Handel to the British) and C.P.E.
-Bach and Händel wrote smaller parts for the new instrument.
+Bach (son of Johann Sebastian) wrote smaller parts for the new instrument.

 Johann Stamitz (1717-1757)

-Stamitz not only was an excellent clarinet player, but at the same time the conductor of the Mannheim royal orchestra ("Mannheimer Hofkapelle") and wrote music for that ensemble.
-The Mannheimers were not necessarily the very first orchestra that had clarinet players as fixed part of their wood wind section (starting 1757), but they added considerably to the clarinet's popularity.
+Johann Stamitz not only was an excellent clarinet player himself, but at the same time the conductor of the Mannheim royal orchestra ("Mannheimer Hofkapelle") and wrote music for that ensemble.
+The Mannheimers were not necessarily the very first orchestra that had permanent clarinet players in their wood wind section (starting 1757), but they added considerably to the clarinet's popularity.
 This was mainly due to the quality of the orchestra itself and its concert tours going all over Europe.
 Stamitz and later his son Carl Philipp wrote a number of pleasant solo concertos that influenced all later composers, including, off course, Mozart.
 The letter he wrote to his father 1778, see below, refers to one of the Mannheimer's concerts Wolfgang Amadeus had visited.

 Wolfgang Amadeus Mozart (1756 - 1791)

-The most famous composer has written the best known classical piece of music for clarinet, too: The concerto in A (its slow second movement is even better known to some people as film music from "out of Afrika".
+The world's probably most famous composer has written the best known classical piece of music for clarinet, too: The concerto in A - its slow second movement is even better known to some people as film music from "out of Afrika".
 Mozart lived in a time when the clarinet still was new and therefore interesting on the one hand, but technically advanced that these difficult pieces could already be mastered.
 In the year 1778 Mozart wrote to his father: "if only we had clarinets!
 You can't imagine what a grand effect a symphony with flutes, oboes and clarinets make!"
-From 1780 on the clarinet was Mozart's favorite instrument and later especially the bassett horn (a deep clarinet) and he became a close friend with the infamous clarinet player Anton Stadler.
+From 1780 on the clarinet was Mozart's favourite instrument and later especially the bassett horn and he became a close friend with the infamous clarinet player Anton Stadler.
 For him he wrote the most famous of clarinet concertos.

 Jan Václav Knezek (1745 - 1806)

-The Bohemian composer (Bohemia was a kingdom - part of Austrian empire - today the western part of the Czech republic, with Prague its capital) has written clarinet solo concerts that can be heard on radio frequently, they have pleasant tunes and show of the strengths of the instruments, especially in the concerto for two clarinets.
+The Bohemian composer (Bohemia was a kingdom - part of Austrian empire - today the western part of the Czech republic, with Prague its capital) has written clarinet solo concerts that can be heard on radio frequently, they have pleasant tunes and show off the strengths of the instruments, especially in his concerto for two clarinets.
 Knezek worked in the court's orchestra of Thurn und Taxis as an employed clarinet player and composer.
-That was a good job, and he was free and earned extra premiums for compositions - much in contrast to his friend, the well known french horn player Stich, alias "Punto" (punto means sting - German: Stich - in Italian), who was a musical slave in the same court.
-Both fled to Germany - where slavery was abolished much earlier - later.
+It was a good job, he was a free man and earned extra premiums for compositions - much in contrast to his friend, the well known Bohemian french horn player Stich, alias "Punto" (Punto is Italian for the German word Stich (=sting)).
+Punto was a musical slave (!) in the same court.
+Together they fled to Germany where slavery was abolished.

 František Kramár (1759 - 1831) [alias Franz Krommer]

-The Boehmian [TODO: Link] composer has written several nice solo concertos, that are played frequently on classical radio stations.
-They are artisitic, but pleasant to hear.
-Kramár's style is typical for his time which was the time of travelling clarinet virtuosos.
+The Bohemian composer has written several nice solo concertos, that are played frequently on classical radio stations.
+They are artistic, but pleasant to hear.
+Kramár's style is typical for his time, which was the time of travelling clarinet virtuosos.
 They ordered impressive works by famous composers quite often because the audience wanted to hear something new and spectacular.

 Louis Spohr (1784 - 1859)

-Today Louis Spohr is not as well known as Mozart or Weber, but in his days he was very popular.
-He started to write for his friend, the clarinet player Johann Simon Hermstedt (1778-1846).
-Hermstedt was a technically brilliant player, and all four concertos (1808-1829) are full of technical difficulties in all of the clarinet's registers.
+Today Louis Spohr is not as well known as Mozart or Weber, but in his day he was the most popular.
+He started to write concertos for his friend, the clarinet player Johann Simon Hermstedt (1778-1846).
+Hermstedt was a technically brilliant player, and all Spohr's four concertos are full of technical difficulties, over all the three clarinet's registers.
 In the beginning Spohr did not exactly know what was possible on the clarinet and did not make it easy for Hermstedt, who in return improved the mechanics of his instrument to be able to play the difficult compositions.
 This gave the technical development of the clarinet quite a push.

 Karl M. v.
 Weber (1786 - 1826)

-Next to Mozart Weber's compositions for clarinet are the most famous and most frequently played ones.
+Next to Mozart, Weber's compositions for clarinet are the most famous and most frequently played ones.
 He wrote them for his friend, the clarinet player Heinrich Baermann.
 Weber knew strengths and weaknesses of the instrument much better than Spohr - and then Baermann was not so much a technical player as Hermstedt.
 This makes Weber's pieces so satisfying.
-After one successfull concerto he wrote to a friend: "The whole orchestra went crazy and demands concertos from me.
-They are running wild writing to the King (Ludwig of Bavaria) and the musical board..."
+After one successful concerto he wrote to a friend: "The whole orchestra went crazy and demands concertos from me.
+They are running wild, writing to the King (Ludwig of Bavaria) and the musical board with their demands..."

-Brahms already had stopped to compose, but very much like Mozart met Stadler and wrote for him as Weber wrote for Baermann, Brahms met Mr. Mühlfeld (who was given the nickname "Miss Clarinet") and wrote the clarinet trio op.
+Brahms already had stopped to compose, but very much like Mozart met Stadler and wrote for him, and Weber wrote for Baermann, Brahms met Mr. Mühlfeld (who was given the nickname "Miss Clarinet") and wrote the clarinet trio op.
 114, the quintett op.
 115 (1891) and the two clarinet sonatas op.
 120 in f major and Eb minor (1894).
-That was a hundred years later than Mozart, and the Instrument was advanced in technique and sound, which reflects in the result.
+That was roughly a hundred years after Mozart, and the instrument was advanced in technique and sound, which reflects in the result.

 George Gershwin (1898 - 1937)

-George Gershwin was one of the first writing symphonic jazz; that is using jazz elements in a piece that is composed for symphonical orchestra.
+George Gershwin was one of the first writing symphonic jazz; that is, using jazz elements in a piece that is composed for symphonic orchestra.
 He thereby created a tradition within which many symphonic composers who write for musical and movies continued until today like Aaron Copland, Leonard Bernstein and John Williams.

 Bela Bartok (1881 - 1945)

-This composer has his roots in Hungarian folk music, which is an asian music (not to be mixed up with the the like of Johannes Brahms' Hungarian dances - those are mostly gipsy tunes).
+This composer has his roots in Hungarian folk music, which is a central asian music.
+Hungarian should not be mixed up with what most people think of, which is Johannes Brahms' Hungarian dances - those are not native Hungarian, but rather gipsy tunes.
 Bartok's pieces have unusual rhythmic concepts.
-He wrote some pieces for clarinet that Benny Goodman ordered, and this alone already gave them some public interest.
+He also wrote some pieces for clarinet that Benny Goodman ordered, and this player's popularity already gave them some public interest.

 Francis Poulenc (1899 - 1963)

-French modern music - Pulenc was a member of the group of "Six" in Paris.
+French modern music - Poulenc was a member of the group of the Six in Paris.
 He had a radical approach to modern music, but had more traditional periods, too.
 Today some of his works are standard pieces for the clarinet student - that is when you are somewhat advanced.
 Nevertheless this will hardly ever become popular music and will hardly ever fill a concert hall.
 So you won't hear much of him on commercial radio stations in prime time...